-Perseid meteor shower approaches its peak this week - NewsBreak
+Perseid Meteor Shower approaches its peak this week - NewsBreak

 Every summer, Perseid meteors fly across the sky between July and September, but they hit their peak shortly before mid-August.

-This year, astronomers expect the peak will occur on the night of August 11-12.French scientist admits to joke tweeting picture of chorizo, not ‘space telescope image’
+This year, astronomers expect the peak will occur on the night of August 11-12.The best ice cream sandwich in California is from a Sacramento dessert shop

 “What we’re looking at is a meteor shower that we’re seeing the debris left behind by an apparent comet called Swift-Tuttle,” explained Jim Todd, director of space science education at OMSI.